beatty/beattybot/README.md

 # beattybot

 A prototype personal Matrix bot for a large-language-model-based personal representative.
 This is based on the Nio template.

 See the original template README below for installation and usage instructions.

+You need to do two things to customize for yourself:
-The only additional instruction is the put your OPENAI_API_KEY in a file called .env in the root directory.
+ - Put your OPENAI_API_KEY in a file called .env in the root directory.
+ - Modify llm.py to include identity, friends, enemies, etc. and adjust prompts to your liking.

 ## Features
 - User authentication comes for free